 2. Your first appointment with your oncologist

 Treatment for stage IV metastatic breast cancer takes a different approach than earlier stages of the disease.
-The goal of treating metastatic breast cancer focuses on shrinking tumours and slowing the growth of the cancer cells in order to lengthen survival and improve quality of life and symptoms, rather than curing the disease altogether.
+The goal of treating metastatic breast cancer is to control the cancer growth, manage symptoms and maintain quality of life.

 At your first appointment with your oncologist, they will review the treatment options available to you and help to answer any questions you may have about your diagnosis.

-Your primary treatment will be systemic therapy, with radiation and surgery becoming additional treatments to help with symptom management.
-Your oncologist will go over what treatments they recommend for your sub-type of cancer.
+Your primary treatment will be systemic therapy (drug treatment), with radiation and surgery becoming additional treatments to help with symptom management.
+Systemic therapy includes hormone therapy, targeted therapy or chemotherapy drugs that travel through the bloodstream.
+Your oncologist will go over what treatments they recommend for your subtype of cancer.

-Brain metastases (metastatic breast cancer that has travelled to the brain) are more common in HER+ breast cancers.
-There are some systemic therapies that can be used to treat brain metastases (which are listed below) as well as local radiation therapy.
+Brain metastases (metastatic breast cancer that has spread to the brain) are more common in HER positive breast cancers.
+There are some systemic therapies that can be used to treat brain metastases (listed below) as well as local radiation therapy.

 3. Choosing a treatment plan